carnage111/tablesprint/README.md

 * User registration and authentication
 * CRUD operations on products, categories, and subcategories
-* Server-side rendering with React
+* Client-side rendering with React
-* JWT-based authentication with cookies
+* JWT-based authentication
 * MySQL for data storage

 ## Prerequisites